La Guancha: A Fun Weekend Spot for the Whole Family

 The tarpon will gather along the eastern end of the boardwalk anytime people stop at the railing.
 It’s no surprise that they are looking for food.
 They will eat almost anything (french fries, bread), but, if you want to, you can head to the Fisherman’s Club at the end of the boardwalk where you can buy small fish to feed the tarpon.
 The pelicans also take advantage of the people and will sit on the railing, waiting for some scraps.
 We got some great photos!

-There is an observation tower where you can climb the steps to get great views of the boardwalk and bay area below.
+There is an observation tower where you “may” be able to climb the steps to get great views of the boardwalk and bay area below.
+It has the Puerto Rican Flag (Painted by Hector PR) on it, so it is a nice photo op.
 On weekends there are lots of artisans and other vendors.

 In the eastern corner of the parking lot, there is a playground for the kids with lots of fun equipment to swing, slide, and climb on.
 Farther to the east (between the road and the beach) there is some nice exercise equipment for the whole family to use if you want to burn off a few calories!